Web Development

 • Engagement: PWAs can be installed on users' devices and offer features like push notifications.

-• Responsiveness: They work seamlessly across devices and screen sizes.
+• Responsiveness: They work consistently across devices and screen sizes.

 Benefits of PWAs